bartbutenaers/node-red-contrib-ui-svg/README.md

     "attributeValue": "purple"
  }
  ```
-Note that both commands ***update_style*** and ***set_style*** will both update the value of an *existing* SVG element style attribute, or create the style attribute when it doesn't exist yet.
-So there is no difference between both commands (in contradiction to set_attribute and update_attribute).
-Indeed because there will be always default SVG styles and optionally inline and external SVG styles, the style attributes will always already exist...
+Note that both commands ***update_style*** and ***set_style*** will both update the value of an *existing* SVG element style attribute or create the style attribute when it doesn't exist yet.
+So, there is no difference between both commands (in contradiction to set_attribute and update_attribute).
+Indeed, because there will be always default SVG styles and optionally inline and external SVG styles, the style attributes will always already exist...

 Instead of adding/changing a single style attribute value, it is also possible to add/change the entire style attribute at once.
 In this case the *"style"* needs to be specified, instead of the *"attributeName"*:
 +  Use command ***update_style*** to update the value of the *existing* SVG element style: